Vision

 Core Values

-Regent empowers individual to become people of influence, to impact generations.
+Regent empowers individuals to become people of influence, to impact generations.
 Regent provides an education for the total person: Mind, Spirit, and Body.

 Regent stands for :